adamurban04/portfolio/_posts/2024-05-19-upstart-summer-scholarship.markdown

 *29th June - 5th August*

-**Motivation and Results (after w5)**
+**Motivation and Results**

-The motivation for this project is to create a tool that provides **both** summary statistics and the means for identifying data bias across multiple modalities such as tabular clinical data, genomic data or image data like CT, MRI and FMRI scans.
-Those are the insights into the age, gender, survival status, race and ethnicity of the cohorts in the dataset.
+The motivation for this project is to create a tool that provides **both summary statistics and the means for identifying data bias** across multiple modalities such as tabular clinical data, genomic data or image data like CT, MRI and FMRI scans.

 The result is a Shiny App, useful for identifying data bias.
-It offers summary statistics, easy-to-view visual inspection with the interactive plots and a correlation matrix.
+It offers summary statistics, easy-to-view visual inspection of clinical datasets utilizing interactive plots with insights into age, gender, survival status, race and ethnicity of patients, an inspection of CT Scans saved as DICOM files, a correlation matrix for numeric data in clinical datasets, stratified analysis, t-test statistics on drug response data (IC50 values), and a comprehensive analysis of cell line responses to radiation.
+In this app, we focused on lung adenocarcinoma, but it is useful for pan cancers.

 You can view the code and resources for this tool at its [GitHub repository](https://github.com/adamurban04/UPSTaRT) or the actual Shiny app at [shinyapps.io](https://adamurban.shinyapps.io/Research/)